darzhang/Devel-opers-CRM-Project/README.md

 ## General Info

+In this project, we are building a CRM WebApp.
+The main purpose of this CRM is to store contact and the information about the contact.
+The information can include email, contact number, department, organisation, and description.
+In addition, it can also store events which acts similar to a to-do-list for the user.

 ## Technologies
 In this project we are building a WebApp.

-1. Database : MongoDB
+1. Database : MongoDB v.5.13.7
-2. Server : Express, Node JS
+2. Server : Express v.4.17.1, Node JS v.14.18.0
-3. Front End : React
+3. Front End : React v.17.0.2
 4. Deployment : Heroku
 5. Documentation : Confluence
 6. Task Management : Jira